nsj02/Protovit/README.md

 python run_adv_test.py # as default, we ran experiment over entire test set
 ```

-## Contact Info

-If you have any questions regarding the paper and its implementation, please feel free to send an email:
-chiyu.ma.gr@dartmouth.edu

 ## Acknowledgments

 This implementation is based on the [ProtoPNet](https://github.com/cfchen-duke/ProtoPNet) repository.
 We thank the authors for their valuable work.